Getting started with analogue photography

 What is film?

-Photographic film is the material that captures an image when exposed to light.
+Photographic film is a material that captures an image when exposed to light.
 It has a plastic base coated with layers of emulsion containing silver halide crystals.
 When exposed to light through a camera lens, these crystals undergo a chemical reaction that creates a latent image, which is later developed in a darkroom or lab.

 Film formats